Policy 1.2.13 POLICE RECORD CHECKS

 2.0 Definitions

-Criminal Background Check: means a document concerning an individual :
+Criminal Record and Judicial Matters Check: means a document concerning an individual :

 a) that was prepared by a police force or service from national data on the Canadian Police Information Centre (CPIC) database within six (6) months, and,